MysaaJava/trocq/README.md

 - `Trocq Register Funext fe` to declare a function extensionality axiom `fe`.
 - `Trocq RelatedWith R t1 t2 ...` to associate `t1`, `t2`, ... to `R`.
-  Subsequent calls to `trocq R` will be able to use the translations `t1`, `t2`, ...
+  Subsequent calls to `trocq with R` will be able to use the translations `t1`, `t2`, ...
 - `Trocq Logging "off"|"info"|"debug"|"trace"` to set the verbosity level.